Berkeley Journalism Quarterly Newsletter

 What’s more, we’re seeing these new journalists make an impact.
 Investigative Reporting Program Director David Barstow helped students develop major investigations: Kate Raphael’s (’24) story about a failure to honor DNR agreements ran on the front page of The New York Times and Katey Rusch (’20) and Casey Smith’s (’20) two-part investigation about secret plans to conceal police misconduct made the front page of The San Francisco Chronicle.

 You — our alums, donors and friends — are a huge part of these successes.
-Your donations big and small last year enabled us to fund 29 newsroom summer internships, ensuring that no student was compelled to work for free, as is often the case with internships.
+Your donations big and small last year enabled us to fund 29 newsroom summer internships, ensuring that no student was compelled to work for free.
 Read below about our efforts to raise $35,000 this fall to help the next generation of journalists thrive.

 In addition to making gifts, you’re volunteering.
 Here’s a special shoutout to our volunteer alumni committee that just launched “North Gate Update” to provide news specifically for and about our alums.